 It is an employer’s best interest to remain compliant with Chinese labor laws.
 A professional company like Horizons can ensure that you employ best practices for your business, including:

 - Hiring enough employees to avoid having to pay overtime pay

 - Negotiating employment contracts and terms that are most favorable to your business

 - Maintaining a current employment contract for each employee

 - Submitting employment contracts to local and national government entities as necessary

 - Ensuring that your China payroll team understands Chinese policies and regulations regarding the payment of overtime wages

-Additionally, NH Global Partners can directly hire employees for a company that does not have a legal entity in China through employee leasing and professional employer organization formation.
+Additionally, Horizons can directly hire employees for a company that does not have a legal entity in China through employee leasing and PEO.
 Contact us to learn more about our service offerings.